Note: We are currently in the process of completing the comparison.

 Each branch of the legal profession have adopted their own Conduct Rules.

-In order to simplify matters, we will use the Australian Solicitors' Conduct Rules (ASCR) 2015 as representative of the Australian Legal Profession more generally.
+In order to simplify matters, we will use the Australian Solicitors' Conduct Rules (ASCR) 2015 and Legal Profession Uniform Conduct Barristers' Rules 2015 as representative of the Australian Legal Profession's overarching Legal Ethics framework.

 California has recently adopted and made minor amendments to the California Rules of Professional Conduct 2018 (CA*) based on the American Bar Association (ABA) Model Rules of Professional Conduct which were first published in 1983.